Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 On the seccond stage to get a better distribuion, closer to a guassian one, the same threshold value was defined (again,  threshold = 1.5*average).
 For bins from the histogram with a sample number above the new threshold a probability to keep values was empirically defined as  **keepProb= (samples_at_current_bin/threshold)*0.5 ** (code lines 277 to 290), and keeping a close gaussian probability near the mean, redundanta data was removed.
 Resulting with a training set distribution as shown below.
 <br/> ![alt text][image5]

-So, before starting processing data a process of data cleaning was done, and initial data distribution(in blue) was filtered to get a better distributed data (image
+So, before starting processing data a process of data cleaning was done, and initial data distribution(in blue) was filtered to get a better distributed training data (in orange) as shoen below.
+<br/> ![alt text][image6]